Guide

 • Contracts & Agreements:

-Important contracts requiring proof of delivery to all parties
+Important contracts where delivery records matter to all parties

 • Insurance Claims: